AP source: Raiders QB Derek Carr agrees to $125M extension

 ALAMEDA, Calif.
-(AP) — Raiders quarterback Derek Carr has finalized a five-year contract extension that will keep him tied to the team through the 2022 season.
+(AP) — Raiders quarterback Derek Carr finalized a five-year contract extension Thursday that will keep him with the team through the 2022 season.

-Carr tweeted Thursday that an agreement had been reached to add five years to his current rookie deal that expires after this season.
-The contract will be worth $125 million, according to a person familiar with the deal who spoke on condition of anonymity because terms were not released.
+Carr tweeted that an agreement had been reached to add five years to his current rookie deal that expires after this season.
+The contract will be worth $125 million, according to a person familiar with the deal who spoke to The Associated Press on condition of anonymity because terms were not released.
+NFL Network first reported the terms of the contract.

+The Raiders are counting on Carr to be the face of the franchise when it moves to Las Vegas for the 2020 season and are paying him that way.
+The $25 million per year in new money is the richest contract ever in the NFL, beating out the $24.8 million a year Andrew Luck got from Indianapolis.

 Both sides had expressed a strong interest in signing a long-term deal with Carr, who was scheduled to enter the final year of his rookie contract.
 Carr had imposed a deadline of the start of training camp in late July.

 Most Read Stories